-Citrus we will be stocking next week and avocados are on order and should be in early March.
+Citrus we will be stocking in larger volume in March.
+March is the best time to plant citrus since we are usually past any hard freezes.
 Be sure to protect citrus that you plant now if we have freezing temperatures.

-With the cool nights, the bare root trees are staying dormant and like I said earlier, it is the time to plant them.
+With the cool nights, the bare root trees are staying dormant, and like I said earlier, it is the time to plant them.
 Once we pot them, the price goes up and they are not immediately available, They have to root into the container before we sell them.
-GET BARE ROOT FRUIT TREES NOW.

 We hope to see you soon,